 This DIY felt banner is so easy to make.
 It has a fun boho feel or can even be used as Halloween decor.
-Free cut files and printable version available!
+Free cut files and the printable version are available!

 Check out how I etched my pumpkins with a dremel!